MrLeebo/redux-supermodel/docs/api.md

   // payload until the request is fulfilled. if (!isFulfilled) return previous

-  // Instead of deleting the resource state from our Redux store
+  // Instead of deleting the resource payload from our Redux store
-  // outright, copy the previous state and add the "deleted" flag
+  // outright, copy the previous payload and add the "deleted" flag
   // so it can be displayed as such in the UI (e.g. with a
   // strikethrough or something) if (meta.action == 'destroy') {